 - A. Under certain circumstances, alleged harassment or violence may also be possible abuse under Minnesota law.
-If so, the duties of mandatory reporting under Minnesota Statutes chapter.
-260E may be applicable. - B. Nothing in this policy will prohibit the school district from taking immediate action to protect victims of alleged harassment, violence, or abuse.
+If so, the duties of mandatory reporting under Minn.
+Stat. § 626.556 may be applicable. - B. Nothing in this policy will prohibit the School District from taking immediate action to protect victims of alleged harassment, violence, or abuse.